os-js/manual.os-js.org/src/v3/guide/login/README.md

 ## Logo

-You can also add a logo via configuration and customize via css:
+You can also add a logo via configuration and customize via CSS:

 ![Login Logo Example](example2.png)